pulumi/docs/pulumi-hugo/themes/default/content/blog/next-level-iac-package-ecosystems/index.md

 bucket = aws.s3.Bucket('my-bucket')

 # The path to the file to upload to S3
-file_path = "path/to/your/local/file.ext"  # Replace with the path to the file you want to upload
+file_path = "path/to/your/local/file.txt"  # Replace with the path to the file you want to upload

-# Read the contents of the file to be uploaded to S3.
-with open(file_path, 'rb') as file:
-    file_contents = file.read()

 # Detect the MIME type of the file
 mime_type, _ = mimetypes.guess_type(file_path)